 What Happens When Dogs Eat Unhealthy Dog Food?

 Overall, dogs are pretty tough.
 They can survive on a diet lacking all the nutrients needed to thrive for months or years without obvious symptoms.
 But an unbalanced diet will eventually catch up with them!

 Symptoms of an incomplete dog diet include:

 - Poor growth in puppies

 - Abnormal vision/eye disease

 - Poor Appetite

-What Should I Feed MY Dog
+Which Dog Food Should I Feed MY Dog?